 7km: 3 hrs

 I’ve swum in some very beautiful places, but no swim has ever come close to the sheer joy of that first one.
-I was 17 years old, taking on my first long-distance swim: the eight kilometres between Robben Island and Blouberg Beach, Cape Town.
+I was 17 years old, taking on my first long-distance swim: the seven kilometres between Robben Island and Blouberg Beach, Cape Town.

 Spin the Globe